 People are meeting up across the world to help remedy the imbalance and bias in the diversity of voices on Wikipedia.
 The City of Sydney Library has joined this movement, hosting edit-a-thons to increase and improve content relevant to our diverse communities.

-Everyone is welcome to join our edit-a-thon at Redfern Community Centre, presented in partnership with Wikimedia Australia.
+Everyone is welcome to join our edit-a-thon online, presented in partnership with Wikimedia Australia.
 It will be led by Kirsten Thorpe, Nathan “Mudyi” Sentance, and experienced Wikipedia editors Toby Hudson and Caddie Brain.
 Kirsten’s professional and research interests relate to Indigenous self-determination in libraries and archives.
 Nathan works to ensure that the cultural and historical narratives conveyed by memory institutions are being told and controlled by First Nations people.
 With their help, participants will focus on improving articles of importance to Aboriginal and Torres Strait Islander communities on Wikipedia.

 Participants are encouraged to set up a Wikipedia account prior to the workshop.